 Real world data and road testing

-Expertise of producers, farmers and fishermen and public administrators will be integrated into CERES tools.
-For example, we can improve our predictions by including fleet behaviour in regional fisheries models, or by using economic data in a ‘typical farm’ approach for regional aquaculture models.
+Expertise of producers, farmers and fishermen and public administrators were integrated into CERES tools.
+For example, we improved our predictions by including fleet behaviour in regional fisheries models, or by using economic data in a ‘typical farm’ approach for regional aquaculture models.

-We need industry feedback on these tools during their development and to evaluate their results at the middle and final stage of the project.
-This feedback can make their outputs most relevant for these Blue Growth sectors.
+We needed industry feedback on these tools during their development and to evaluate their results at the middle and final stage of the project.
+This feedback made our outputs more relevant for these Blue Growth sectors.

 Risk and solution mapping and mitigation options

-CERES uses a mind-mapping exercise which lets industry pinpoint how climate change might impact on their sector and what mitigation measures could be taken.
+CERES used a mind-mapping exercise which let industry pinpoint how climate change might impact on their sector and what mitigation measures could be taken.

-Based on the input of involved businesses, generic ‘bow-tie’ diagrams will be adapted to sector, economy, region and species.
-Then risks and opportunities are quantified using Bayesian Belief Networks.
+Based on the input of involved businesses, generic ‘bow-tie’ diagrams were adapted to sector, economy, region and species.
+Then risks and opportunities were quantified using Bayesian Belief Networks.

-Industry perceptions of mitigation options will also play a role in the calculation of adaptive capacity and vulnerability of each sector.
+Industry perceptions of mitigation options also played a role in the calculation of adaptive capacity and vulnerability of each sector.